Novros/reactiveworld-pages/_posts/2018-03-11-RxSmalltalk-part01.md

 ```

 ## Conclusion
-As you can see by running test, we have implemented working Observable for arrays, which will be the base for another Observables (from range, never, empty and so on).
+As you can see by running test, we have implemented working creation method of Observable for arrays, which will be also the base for another Observable types(from range, never, empty and so on).
 This robust implementation gives us a more flexible implementation and nice OOP hierarchy.
 In the next part, we will implement another basic Observables of Reactive programming.

 Actual state of RxSmalltalk can be found in [RxSmalltalk repository](https://github.com/Novros/RxSmalltalk).`